ChernyshevT/LTPLib_project/README.md

   {"KEY":"e",   "CHARGE/MASS": -5.272810e+17}, # electron
   {"KEY":"Ar+", "CHARGE/MASS": +7.240801e+12}, # argon ion
  ],
- npmax = 100000, # the limit is 16777216 samples/node
+ npmax = 100000, # the limit is 16777216 samples per node
  nargs = 1+2*(grid.nd+3), # in case of using with implicit mover )
 ```

 #### Methods
 To **inject** samples into the class `pstore.inject({...})` method should be called.
-Method accepts dictionary, where keys correspond to component keys from `"ptinfo"`,
+Method accepts a dictionary, where keys correspond to component keys from `"ptinfo"`,
-and values are numpy-arrays to load.
+and values are numpy arrays to load.
-The shape of input array should match `[npp, grid.nd+3]`, where `npp` is the number of samples to add.
+The shape of the input array should match `[npp, grid.nd+3]`, where `npp` is the number of samples to add.
 The components of sample's vector are $\{x\,\dots\,v_x\,v_y\,v_z\}$.

-In order to **extract** the samples `pstore.extract()` should be used.
+To **extract** the samples, `pstore.extract()` should be used.
 Method accepts no arguments and returns the pair:
 1. numpy-arrays containing all the samples,
-1. list of indexes defining the sample-range for each component
+1. list of indices defining the sample range for each component
 (the components' order is the same as in ptinfo).

-To **reset** (clean) the storage use `pstore.reset()`.
+To **reset** (clean) the storage, use `pstore.reset()`.
 Also, calling `len(pstore)` will return the total number of samples.

 ### [`_ltplib.vcache`](./src/_ltplib/def_vcache.cxx) (value cache) <a name="vcache"></a>
 This class is used as a universal node-local cache for grid-based values.
-For example, it can be used to store electromagnetic field, pVDF moments, background densities, collision frequencies.
+For example, it can be used to store electromagnetic fields, pVDF moments, background densities, and collision frequencies.
-Class constructor accepts following arguments:
+Class constructor accepts the following arguments:
-1. *grid* --- existing grid.
+1. *grid* -- existing grid.
-1. *dtype* --- the string describing type (`"f32"` or `"u32"`).
+1. *dtype* -- the string describing type (`"f32"` or `"u32"`).
-1. *vsize* --- number of components per grid unit (optional, default `1`).
+1. *vsize* (optional) -- number of components per grid unit, default `1`.
-1. *order* --- form-factor's order (optional, default `0`).
+1. *order* (optional) -- form-factor's order, default is `0`.

 Use `vcache[...]` to read/write values into numpy buffer.
 Method `vcache.remap(str: mode)` should be used to transfer data between